okikio/native/packages/animate/README.md

 ## Memory Management

 I have found that infinite CSS Animations tend to be the cause of high memory usage in websites.
-Javascript has become so efficient that it can effectively garbage collect js animations, however, I have found it is exceptionally difficult to manage looped animation so be very careful of memory when dealing with CSS and JS Animations, they eat up large ammounts of memory and CPU when left running for long periods of time.
-I would suggest making all your animations only occur a couple times and when they are done use the `stop()` method to remove the animations from memory *"if you don't plan on replaying the same animation"*.
+Javascript has become so efficient that it can effectively garbage collect js animations, however, I have also found it exceptionally difficult to manage looped animation so be very careful of memory when dealing with CSS and JS Animations, they eat up large ammounts of memory and CPU when left running for long periods of time.
+I would suggest making all your animations only occur a couple times and when they are done use the `cancel()` (preference) or `stop()` methods, (you can use the `stop()` method *"if you don't plan on replaying the same animation"*).
 Don't just use the `stop()` method, test it first on your site before deploying it in a production enviroment.

 ## Best practices (these are from Animate Plus, but they are true for all Animation libraries)